National Journal: History and profile

 National Journal was founded in 1969 as the Government Research Corporation, a premium research service and journalism company, and was published for many years by the Times Mirror Corporation, which also owned the Los Angeles Times at the time.

-Anthony C. Stout owned the magazine from 1975 - 1989.
+Anthony C. Stout owned the magazine from 1975 to 1989.
 David G. Bradley, who founded the Advisory Board Company and Corporate Executive Board, purchased National Journal and The Hotline from Times Mirror in 1997 to form the National Journal Group.
 Bradley also acquired Government Executive in his deal for National Journal, and added The Atlantic magazine soon after in 1999.
 Bradley later consolidated the properties to form Atlantic Media.
 In 2005, Bradley centralized all of his publications at Atlantic Media's headquarters in the Watergate Building in Washington, D. C.

 Atlantic Media now publishes several prominent news magazines and digital publications including The Atlantic, Government Executive, and Defense One, in addition to National Journal Hotline and National Journal Daily, which are published under the National Journal brand.

-Services and products
+Products and services

 Its core membership package includes access to daily journalism including NJ Daily and The Hotline, research and syndicated content from Presentation Center, Washington Briefing, and The Almanac of American Politics, strategic support resources, and events.
 National Journal also provides research and advisory services.
 Launched in 2017, Network Science Initiative, a product by National Journal, helps members achieve their advocacy and strategic goals by identifying key influencer networks surrounding specific policy areas and issues.
 In August 2020, National Journal launched Vignette, a database of in-depth profiles of influencers and policymakers at the federal, state, and local level as well as key international players.
 Members leverage this information to prepare for meetings and build stronger relationships in Washington.